Vahid80Ahmadi/SPOD-based-velocity-and-length-scales/README.md

 [2]  A. Towne, O. T. Schmidt, T. Colonius, Spectral proper orthogonal decomposition and its relationship to dynamic mode decomposition and resolvent analysis, J. of Fluid Mech.
 847, 821–867, 2018.

 [3] R. Chartrand, Numerical differentiation of noisy, nonsmooth, multidimensional data, in: 2017 IEEE Global Conference on Signal and Information Processing (GlobalSIP), IEEE, 2017, pp. 244–248.

+# Contacts
+If you have any question, please do not hesitate to contact us via either of these emails.
+  - Sina.kheirkhah@ubc.ca
+  - vahid.ahmadi@ubc.ca
+  - ahmadi.v.1380@gmail.com